 The martyrdom of the chickens in the laying battery cages lasts about 12 to 14 months.
 However, five to ten percent of the animals do not survive this time and die prematurely in the cage.
-Often undetected by the staff, they are trampled through the bars by the other hens and rotten.
+Often undetected by the staff, they are trampled through the bars by the other hens.

 These conventional cages have been banned in the EU in 2012.
-Now only the so-called 'designed cages' are allowed.
-Each chicken has 750 square centimetres of space (so the size of a mobile phone added to DINA4 paper).
-In the cage there are 'laying nests', 'perches' and a 'scratching surface', but these do not deserve these names, as they are a plastic mat, a thin plastic stick and maybe a sanding paper.
+Now only the so-called 'enriched cages' are allowed.
+Each chicken has 750 square centimetres of space (so the size of a mobile phone added to A4 paper).
+In the cage there are 'laying nests', 'perches' and a 'scratching surface', but these do not deserve their names, as they are only a plastic mat, a thin plastic stick and maybe a sanding paper.
 They do not even begin to meet the needs of the animals.

 Most of the chickens in egg production are now barn-housed.
 Nine hens per square meter live in huge halls if they are kept on the floor only.
 If perches and laying nests are installed on several floors (so-called aviary housing), it can even be 18 hens per square meter.

-Even more than 6,000 hens can be crowded into such an compartment.
-This overwhelms the animals when it comes to the formation of hierarchies and pecking order – this, amongst other factors, leads to behavioural disorders such as feather pecking and cannibalism and to the so called 'crowding effect' – animals step back from their normal behaviour to tolerate the high crowding for assessing lifesaving resources.
-This instinct is functional if it lasts for short terms, however if it is constantly overused, it will lead to stress and aversive effects for health and welfare.
+Even more than 6,000 hens can be crowded into such a compartment.
+This overwhelms the animals when it comes to the formation of hierarchies and pecking order – this, amongst other factors, leads to behavioural disorders such as feather pecking and cannibalism and to the so called 'crowding effect' – animals step back from their normal behaviour to tolerate the high crowding for preserving lifesaving resources.
+This instinct is functional if it lasts for a short time; however if it is constantly overused, it will lead to stress and aversive effects for health and welfare.
 Crowd-induced stress is a common cause of death for barn hens.

-As in cage rearing, the hens also lack employment in barn rearing because there is no green space.
-Behaviours such as foraging, scratching, and pecking can only be practiced to a limited extent in such an attitude, especially since the animals have less space here than in free-range husbandry.
+As in cage rearing, the hens also lack employment in barn husbandry systems because there is no green space.
+Behaviours such as foraging, scratching, and pecking can only be practiced to a limited extent, especially since the animals have less space here than in free-range husbandry.
 Regularly bringing in fresh litter and similar occupational materials is particularly important here.